mrezabayat/iamsorush/content/posts/cpp-lambda-functions/index.md

 ## Dependency

-State of each point at next time step depends on current state of itself and its nearest points:
+The state of each point at the next time step depends on the current state of itself and its nearest points:

 ```
 P = A point